 • Pushing your girlfriend/boyfriend against the wall after a verbal argument.

 • Grabbing your fiance’s arm during an argument.

 9. Criminal Defense Lawyer for Domestic Battery

-For a free confidential consultation concerning your rights and defenses to domestic battery charges, contact Domestic Battery Lawyer John Rogers at the Law Offices of John D. Rogers.
+For a free confidential consultation concerning your rights and defenses to PC 243(e)(1) charges, contact an experienced Newport Beach Domestic Violence Lawyer at the Law Offices of John D. Rogers.